akdombrowski/jwt-authn/README.md

 [link to npm](https://www.npmjs.com/package/jwt-authn)
 # jwt-authn

-jwt-authn is an npm package for dealing with JSON Web Tokens (JWT).
+jwt-authn is an npm package for dealing with JSON Web Tokens ([JWT]((https://tools.ietf.org/html/rfc7519))).
 Encoding, decoding, verifying, signing, and more coming.
 It includes support for the RS256 and HS256 algorithms and JWK and PEM format keys (even encrypted keys).
-Only Node >=15.x as a requirement!
+Only Node >=15.x and a single small npm package as dependencies!

 Now with command line support!